 Roadways have clearly marked lanes so that motorists can easily identify which lane they are in at all times.
 Failure to stay in your own lane and/or changing lanes without proper lookout can cause a serious motor vehicle accident, especially if high speeds are involved, such as on the interstate.
 In 2016, 210 fatalities and were caused by drivers who failed to stay properly in their lane, and 616 motorists suffered incapacitating injuries.

 Speeding and Other Contributing Action

 When a vehicle is traveling at a high rate of speed, the slightest mistake can be catastrophic.
 The incredible forces involved in high-speed motor vehicle accidents often result in serious injury and death.
 Sadly this was the case for many motorists, as 200 fatalities were caused by motorists who either exceeded the posted speed limit or those who drove too fast for conditions.
 Additionally, 397 drivers lost their lives due to other contributing actions, such as distracted driving, and more than 1,500 suffered incapacitating injuries.

 Miami Car Accident Attorney

 With the untimely passing of a loved one or the suffering of incapacitating injury comes many months of grieving and the task of adjusting to a new way of life.
 Serious motor vehicle accidents can be very traumatic, especially when they are fatal or cause life-changing injuries.
-Experienced Miami car accident attorneys at The Flanagan Personal Injury & Wrongful Death Law Firm are here for Miami residents who are in need of compassionate, knowledgeable legal representation following these types of motor vehicle accidents.
+The experienced Miami car accident attorneys at Flanagan Personal Injury & Wrongful Death Law Firm, P.A. are here for Miami residents who are in need of compassionate, knowledgeable legal representation following these types of motor vehicle accidents.
 Contact our office today to schedule your no-cost case evaluation.